Skip to main content

 Safety First

 An absolutely essential part of attracting families to your tours is to ensure you have all the necessary information and certificates available to view on your webpage to bolster buyer confidence.
 This is never more important than when children are involved in the decision-making process.
-Generating trust on the topic of health and safety is paramount, so look to have all the necessary information easily accessible including your Covid-19 policy.
+Generating trust on the topic of health and safety is paramount, so look to have all the necessary information easily accessible.

 It is also important to be clear about what activities are suitable for children and which are not.
 Sometimes it might be possible to create age-appropriate versions of the tours.
 One example of this would be Northwoods Adventure(opens in a new tab), they offer Kids Zipline Tours (3+) so the little ones don’t miss out on the fun.
 The course is specifically designed with their safety and ability in mind, and experienced guides are there every step of the way to lead children through the exciting course.